Urban areas in the Nordic countries

+In some Nordic countries, the start of an urban area is indicated by specific signs.
+The picture of an urban area sign in Jämsä, Finland.

 An urban area in the Nordic countries, with the exception of Iceland, is defined as a distinct statistical concept used to differentiate population clusters independent of municipal borders.
 The population is measured on a national level, independently by each country's statistical bureau.
 Statistics Sweden uses the term tätort (urban settlement), Statistics Finland also uses tätort in Swedish and taajama in Finnish, Statistics Denmark uses byområde (city), while Statistics Norway uses tettsted (urban settlement).

 A uniform statistical definition between the Nordic countries was agreed upon in 1960, which defines an urban area as a continuous built-up area whose population is at least 200 inhabitants and where the maximum distance between residences is 200 metres; discounting roads, parking spaces, parks, sports grounds and cemeteries – without regard to the ward, municipal or county boundaries.
 Despite the uniform definition, the various statistical bureaus have different approaches in conducting these measurements, resulting in slight variation between the different countries.
 (Note: For example, Statistics Finland utilizes a grid system of 62500 m2 for analyzing population, resulting in slight measurement differences between it and the other Nordic statistical bureaus.)

 Despite belonging to the Nordic countries, Iceland does not follow the same definition of "urban area" for statistical purposes.
 The Nordic definition is unique to the four other countries, and should not be confused with the international concepts of metropolitan area or urban areas in general.